Sexually Transmitted Disease

 Women should be aware of possible STD symptoms so that they can seek medical advice if necessary.
 Some of the most common symptoms are described below.

-Itching in the vaginal area: Itching is a non-specific symptom that may or may not be related to an
+-Itching in the vaginal area: Itching is a non-specific symptom that may or may not be related to an STD.

 Pain during sex: This symptom is often overlooked, but abdominal or pelvic pain can be a sign of pelvic inflammatory disease (PID).
 PID is most commonly caused by an advanced stage of infection with chlamydia or gonorrhea.